SamuelGauthier/rtwr/README.rst

 .. contents:: Table of contents

 This project is a research into different methods to render in real-time realisic large bodies of water.
-The implementation is based on the *Gerstner Waves* model.
+The chosen implementation is based on the *Gerstner Waves* model.
 The report can be accessed further below in the `Documentation`_ section.

 Dependencies and Requirements
 -----------------------------